 Bobby Womack first began singing in the 1950s along with his brothers in a gospel group and later in an ensemble known as The Valentinos.
 He gained prominence after Sam Cooke signed the group to his SAR Records in 1960.

-The 1970s did not end at all well for Bobby Womack.
-After establishing himself as a superstar with such chart-topping hits as Woman’s Gotta Have It and Lookin’ For A Love early in the decade, he suffered drug-related problems, the death of his infant son, record label changes, and a variety of odd career choices (notably his disappointing venture into country music, BW Goes C&W).
+After establishing himself as a successful solo artist in the 1970s with such chart-topping hits as Woman’s Gotta Have It and Lookin’ For A Love early in the decade, he suffered drug-related problems, the death of his infant son, record label changes, and a variety of odd career choices (notably his disappointing venture into country music, BW Goes C&W).

 The deep tenor vocalist sounds as sexy as Wilson Pickett – who recorded several of Womack’s tunes – on the celebratory opener So Many Sides Of You and then slips on the silk pyjamas for some Barry White-style action on Lay Your Lovin’ On Me.
 The slow jam grows even more sensual with Just My Imagination and turns into a Sly Stone-style party on the funk-rich Stand Up.

 Womack’s gospel roots sink deeper as the album draws to a close with If You Think You’re Lonely Now and Where Do We Go From Here.

 The Poet was a smash that brought Womack back to the top of the R&B album charts and yielded three hit singles, the biggest of which – If You Think You’re Lonely Now – went to #3 in the United States.

 Bobby Womack died on Friday 27 June 2014.
 He was 70.